 - Product (User-Defined Price only)

-Now you know how to update existing entries in Gravity Forms.
+Now you know the best way to update existing entries in Gravity Forms!

 The GravityActions pop-up menu will now appear to guide you through the bulk editing process.